dockergiant/rolldev/docs/configuration/reporting.md

 ## Configuration

-To enable Allure in your project environment, add to your `.env` file:
+To enable Allure in your project environment, add to your `.env.roll` file:

 ```
 ROLL_ALLURE=1